vertica/Vertica-Extension-Packages/shell_package/README.txt

 Output columns:
 id      - passed in
 command - passed in
-text    - line of output from shell command, one row per line
+text    - lines of output (1 row per line), truncated to 64000 characters

 The actual execution is accomplished by forking and running: bash -c <command>
 Because the command is actually interpreted by the shell, pipes, redirects, looping and other shell functionality is available.
+One row per line of output is produced.

 Example:
 select shell_execute(local_node_name(),'date') over ();